 If you are new to freelancing or wanting to become a digital nomad, it may be good idea to subscribe at several different freelance platforms.
 This way, you can have a look at what kind of jobs are in demand, what appeals to you and what’s your market value.
 Basically all kind of jobs you will find in the rest of the post, you can also find at these freelance platforms.

-I will be forever grateful to Upwork for allowing me to become a digital nomad 🙂 I signed up on Upwork and it was extremely easy to browse jobs and apply.
-I only got the lousy jobs at first, but I quickly was able to secure better paying jobs and clients.
+I will be forever grateful to Upwork for allowing me to become a digital nomad 🙂 It was simple to sign up on Upwork and it was extremely easy to browse jobs and apply.
+I only got the lousy jobs at first, but then I quickly was able to secure better paying jobs and clients.
 The best clients are the ones that bring in recurring revenues like weekly or monthly gigs.
 On Upwork you can find anything from developers to writers to graphical designers and much more!

 I think it helps if you speak a language that is not that offered that much (like Dutch) or if you have a very specific skillset that is rare.
 This will make it easer.
 Upwork gives some good tips here on how to be succesful on their platform.
 Invoices are easy to process and also payment is easy, but mind Upwork’s payment structure and figure out what’s most beneficial to you.